Hello Everyone, here we are going to share some details about the Roland RP102 digital piano.

 Master tuning function is available.
 This allows your piano to match the standard pitch in an ensemble.
 The master tuning range is 415.3 Hz – 466.2 Hz (default: 440.0 Hz for middle A key).

 The Transpose function lets you play a scale for a different scale using semitone steps.
-For example, if a song is in the key of E major but you want to play it using the keys of C major scale, you would set the keyboard transpose to “4.”
+For example, if a song is in the E major key but you want to play it using the C major scale keys, you would set the keyboard to transpose to “4.”

 Pedals